Ghostscypher/php-mpesa/README.md

 ### Request for reversal (General)

-Used to check for account balance for the shortcode
+Used to reverse a transaction

 ```php
 use Hackdelta\Mpesa\Mpesa;